Kasaragod Assembly constituency

 Kasaragod State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Kasaragod Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is N. A. Nellikkunnu of IUML.
+As of the 2026 assembly elections, the current MLA is Kallatra Mahin of IUML.

 Local self-governed segments

 Kasaragod Assembly constituency is composed of the following local self-governed segments: